pfwd/talk-static-analysis-phpstan/src/slides.md

 # Legacy projects

-Quickly identify issues and gain confidence with the code
+Quickly identify issues whilst building up confidence with the code

 <!--
 - Be aware of known issues before deployment